Cong dubs corporate tax cuts 'panic reaction', sees 'Howdy Modi' connection | Devdiscourse

 "The Modi government 2.0 has turned out to be an economic and political disaster for India.
 The looming economic crisis is fast turning into 'BJP-Made Economic Anarchy," he said.
 Prime Minister Modi and Finance Minister Sitharaman must understand that stimuli does not help beyond a certain level, Surjewala said.

-"The experimental Prime Minister and the greenhorn Finance Minister" need to tell the nation as to where will the resources to compensate the revenue loss of Rs 1,45,000 crore come from," he asked.
-The government on Friday slashed the corporate tax rates for companies.
+"The experimental Prime Minister and the greenhorn Finance Minister" need to tell the nation as to where will the resources to compensate the revenue loss of Rs 1,45,000 crore come from, he asked.
+The government on Friday slashed the corporate tax rates for companies by almost 10 percentage points to 25.17 per cent and offered a lower rate to 17.01 per cent for new manufacturing firms to boost economic growth rate from a six-year low by incentivising investments to help create jobs.

+Congress leader Jairam Ramesh welcomed the reductions but expressed doubts on whether the step will revive investment.
+Asking if it was the prime minister's "trump card", he said the government's move does nothing to dispel the fear that pervades India Inc. "A headline-itis afflicted, panic-stricken Modi Sarkar has cut corporate tax rates less than 3 months after a Budget and 4 months before the next one.
+This is welcome but it is doubtful whether investment will revive.
+This does nothing to dispel fear that pervades in India Inc," Ramesh said on Twitter.

+"Timing of FM announcement dictated by #HowdyModi event.
+PM can now say, 'I have come to Texas promising lower Taxes'.
+Is this his 'trump card'?," the Congress leader asked.
 Surjewala also raised the question as to how will a "run-away" deficit be checked and why were the Prime Minister and Finance Minister making a "mockery" of the entire budget exercise.

-He said the budget proposals approved by Parliament have either been rejected or amended or rolled back.
+Almost the entire budget proposals presented by Finance Minister and approved by Parliament have either been rejected or amended or rolled back over last one month, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)